- Vehicle Overview

-Standard feature highlights for the base Laredo include a 3.6-liter V6 engine (295 horsepower, 260 pound-feet of torque), an eight-speed automatic transmission, 17-inch wheels, heated mirrors, a rearview camera, rear parking sensors, keyless ignition and entry, dual-zone automatic climate control, Bluetooth, a 7-inch touchscreen, and a six-speaker sound system with satellite radio and two USB ports.
+Standard feature highlights for the base Laredo include a 3.6-liter V6 engine (295 horsepower, 260 pound-feet of torque), an eight-speed automatic transmission, 17-inch wheels, rear parking sensors, keyless ignition and entry, dual-zone automatic climate control, a 7-inch touchscreen, Android Auto and Apple CarPlay support, and a six-speaker sound system.

-If you’re looking for a few more creature comforts (or if you just need heated seats for cold winter commutes), then check out the Limited trim level.
-On the Limited and above, you can go with the standard V6 or you can opt for the optional 5.7-liter V8 (360 hp, 390 lb-ft).
-An eight-speed automatic transmission is standard for both.
-Other standard equipment on the Limited includes 18-inch wheels, remote start, auto-dimming driver-side and rearview mirrors, a power liftgate, a 115-volt power outlet, a heated steering wheel, heated front and rear seats, leather upholstery, power front seats and driver-seat memory settings.
+If you're looking for more creature comforts, then check out the Limited trim level.
+On Limited and above, you can go with the standard V6 or you can opt for the optional 3.0-liter turbodiesel V6 (240 hp, 420 lb-ft of torque) or a 5.7-liter V8 (360 hp, 390 lb-ft).
+The Limited builds on the Laredo's standard equipment with 18-inch wheels, remote start, auto-dimming driver-side and rearview mirrors, a power liftgate, a 115-volt power outlet, a heated steering wheel, heated front and rear seats, leather upholstery, power-adjustable front seats and driver-seat memory settings.

 A bit out of the standard structure is the high-horsepower SRT trim level.
 It is broadly equipped like the Summit trim level with a few distinctions.
 Unique standard equipment includes a 6.4-liter V8 (475 hp, 470 lb-ft), a specialized all-wheel-drive system (tuned more for high-performance driving than off-road use), 20-inch wheels with performance tires, an adaptive sport-tuned suspension, sport-tuned steering and brakes, a sport body kit, a limited-slip rear differential and selectable performance modes.

-Even further down the high-performance rabbit hole, there’s the Grand Cherokee Trackhawk.
-The Trackhawk gets most of the SRT’s standard equipment plus the supercharged 6.2-liter V8 (707 hp, 645 lb-ft), an upgraded eight-speed transmission, an upgraded adaptive suspension and Brembo brakes, more aggressive-looking bodywork, and lightweight 20-inch wheels with high-performance tires.
-There are also some unique interior design cues and upgraded upholstery to set the Trackhawk apart from the group.
+Even further down the high-performance rabbit hole, there's the Grand Cherokee Trackhawk.
+The Trackhawk gets most of the SRT's standard equipment plus the supercharged 6.2-liter V8 (707 hp, 645 lb-ft), an upgraded eight-speed transmission, an upgraded adaptive suspension and Brembo brakes, more aggressive-looking bodywork, and lightweight 20-inch wheels with high-performance tires.
+The Trackhawk also receives some unique interior design cues and upgraded upholstery to set it apart from the group.

-Many of the higher trims’ standard features are offered on lesser models as options.
-The dual-screen rear entertainment system with Blu-ray capability is also optional for the Limited, Trailhawk, Overland, Summit and SRT.
+Many of the higher trims' standard convenience and luxury-oriented features are offered on lesser models as options or through packages.
 Quite a few aesthetic upgrades are available as well, depending on trim level.